AvishaiDotan/BenchmarkDotNet.AI/Docs/api/default-prompt.md

 # Default Prompt System

-BenchmarkDotNet.AI uses a default prompt system to guide the LLM in analyzing benchmark results.
+BenchmarkDotNetWrapper.AI uses a default prompt system to guide the LLM in analyzing benchmark results.
 This prompt can be overridden with a custom prompt as needed.

 ## Location